Azure/Industrial-IoT/docs/manual/readme.md

 <img src="media/image23.jpg" style="width:6.29444in;height:2.9875in" />

-To check the exceptions, one can go to “*Exceptions*” tab.
-To get the detailed logs responsible for exceptions, one can click on “*Drill into Exceptions*”.
+To check the exceptions, one can go to "*Exceptions*" tab.
+To get the detailed logs responsible for exceptions, one can click on "*Drill into Exceptions*".

 <img src="media/image24.jpg" style="width:6.2882in;height:2.95694in" />

-When “*Drilled into Exceptions*” is clicked, representative samples for each of these subsets of operations can be reviewed.
+When "*Drilled into Exceptions*" is clicked, representative samples for each of these subsets of operations can be reviewed.
 To diagnose exceptions, one can click on the count of a particular exception to be presented with the End-to-end transaction details tab, such as this one:

 <img src="media/image25.jpg" style="width:6.29444in;height:3.08611in" />